willyjlee/Collinear/README.md

 # Collinear points algorithm
 * Sort the points by polar angle with the most bottom point
-* Scan through each angle to find collinear points
+* Scan through each angle to find the collinear points